How to Keep Rats Away From Your Chicken Coop

 Collect Eggs Every Day

 A rat problem can also occur when eggs are not collected regularly.
 Rats are attracted to your chickens’ eggs for food as well, so this poses another temptation.
 It’s important to keep on top of collecting eggs daily, which is a habit you should get into, regardless of whether you suspect any rats in the chicken coop.
-Should you forget however, a secure coop like the Omlet Eglu coop will help to prevent any egg theft from nesting boxes.
+Should you forget however, a secure and easy to clean coop like the Omlet Eglu chicken coop will help to prevent any egg theft from nesting boxes.

 Hopefully after using a few of our tips and tricks, you can keep your coop rat-free.
 It’s always best to try and prevent a potential problem with keeping rodents away from chicken coops in the first place rather than finding yourself in a situation whereby you have to get rid of rats using rat traps and poison as a last resort.